 I try to pack tons of flavor into my meals, going for lots of variety and not skimping on seasonings.
 By doing that, I can control my portion size and not feel like I’m being denied the foods I love.

-For this healthy and hearty soup, I wanted to have lots of big chunks of veggies.
+For this healthy and hearty beef and vegetable soup, I wanted to have lots of big chunks of veggies.
 It’s winter, so the freshies were a bit limited at the market, but I was happy to find some small cremini mushrooms, and my new favorite small cipollini onions.
 If you can’t find those, shallots are a good substitute.
 Try to vary the way you chop the veggies, so you have a bit of visual excitement too.
 These big mushrooms just scream “eat me!”

 I like having the big chunks of fajita-cut meat.
 If you don’t have pre-cut meat available, you can get a chuck steak and cut it into strips.
 The Instant Pot does better with fattier cuts of meat, and those tend to have more flavor (bonus!).
 If the amount of fat concerns you, store the soup in a big bowl in the fridge after it’s cooked.
 Once chilled, you’ll be able to lift the solidified fat off the top very easily.